Fliplet/fliplet-cli/docs/Data-integration-service.md

 ---

-## List of messages/events triggered by the agent
+## List of messages logged by the agent

+Here follows a list of all log messages produced by the agent. **Critical** messages stops the agent and do require manual intervention from the user.

 | Type     | Text                                                                                                                                                                                                      |
 |----------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|